 Mix canned and dry food to help with moisture.
 In the end, this will ease up on the costs for you at the store.
 When selecting your canned food, make sure it matches with your dog’s diet.

 Before you launch into mixing anything, it’s best to call your local veterinarian for advice.
-This helps because you want to consider your pets current health condition and diet before you begin mixing foods that may cause a negative effect.
+This helps because you want to consider your pet’s current health condition and diet before you begin mixing foods that may cause negative effects.
 Your dog may react adversely to specific vitamins or minerals embedded in some foods.
 So instead of guessing, consult your vet to avoid any issues or health problems with your pet.

 It’s also best not mix therapeutic foods with other types of foods as well.
-Connect with your vet on this to get some good sound advice.
-For pets on therapeutic diets, which are designed hinder health problems, it’s best you don’t add any other food to this kind of diet.
+Connect with your vet on this to get some sound advice.
+For pets on therapeutic diets, which are designed to hinder health problems (1), it’s best you don’t add any other food to this kind of diet.
 It’s possible you may harm your pet or through their system out of whack.